Reusable Sanitary and Incontinence Aid Study

 • if you have used reusable sanitary/incontinence products or would like to know more.

-This project is supported by the Recycling Victoria Councils Fund and delivered by Sustainability Victoria, on behalf of the Victorian Government.
+This project was supported by the Recycling Victoria Councils Fund and delivered by Sustainability Victoria, on behalf of the Victorian Government.

 Further information